jd-solanki/jd-solanki.github.io/src/blog/indian-taxation-my-findings.md

 - 80D deductions upto 25K
   - 25k for health insurance premium for self, spouse, dependent children
   - Upto 50k for senior citizens
-  - 5k for preventive health checkup of self, spouse, dependent children or parents
+  - 5k for preventive health checkup of self, spouse, dependent children or parents _[(Source)](https://www.youtube.com/shorts/LvdwMqkuems)_
+- 54F deductions
+  - If you invest the capital gains in a residential property, you don't have to pay any taxes on it.
+Hence, You can sell your mutual funds for buying house without paying any tax. _[(Source)](https://www.youtube.com/shorts/5ntL-yvx23k)_

 <br>